-6) Highly sensitive people have a negative attention bias meaning they’re inclined to focus on the negative things in the environment.
-In social situations, this often leads to anxiety especially if the situation is entirely new that the person hasn’t faced before.
+6) Oversensitive people have a negative attention bias, meaning they’re inclined to focus on the negative things in the environment.
+In social situations, this often leads to anxiety, especially if the situation is entirely new that the person hasn’t faced before.

-7) Highly sensitive people are more susceptible to mood swings and depression because their emotional state changes more rapidly with the changing environment.
+7) Oversensitive people are more susceptible to mood swings and depression because their emotional state changes more rapidly with the changing environment.
 Therefore, a very minor event can alter their mood significantly.

 8) An oversensitive person experiences emotions more intensely than others.
 This usually results in him getting overwhelmed and over-burdened with emotions.
 It makes an oversensitive person resist life changes and stay in his comfort zone as much as possible.

-10) Due to their high awareness of others’ emotional states, they’re also easily influenced by the emotions of other people.
-They catch emotions from people easily- they become happy in the company of a happy person and sad in the company of a sad person at a faster rate than the others.
+10) Because of their high awareness of others’ emotional states, they’re also easily influenced by the emotions of other people.
+They catch emotions from people easily.
+They become happy in the company of a happy person and sad in the company of a sad person at a faster rate than the others.

 Handling oversensitive people

 Oversensitive people need to be handled carefully because they can get hurt more easily.
 It is not a good idea to behave rudely with an oversensitive person.